Quotes Database

 Organizations & Documents

-Quotes from organizational authors or notable multi-author documents are listed separately.
+Quotes from organizational authors or notable multi-author documents are listed in this section.

-The Catholic Church is the "one, holy, catholic, and apostolic church" of the Christian creeds.
-It was established by Christ and is led by the successors of Peter.
-Church documents with anonymous or unknown authors are credited to the church itself.
+The Catholic Church is the "one, holy, catholic, and apostolic church" of the ancient Christian creeds.
+It was established by Jesus Christ and is led by successors of Peter.
+(Official documents with unknown authors are credited to the church.)

-The Holy Bible is a collection of seventy-three divinely inspired books acknowledged as canonical by the Catholic Church at the Council of Rome in A.D.
+The Holy Bible is a collection of seventy-three divinely inspired books ratified by the Catholic Church at the Council of Rome in A.D.
 382. Scripture passages with anonymous or unknown authors are credited to the Bible itself.

 • U.S. Conf. of Catholic Bishops 27